FranBlake89/Trip_Bikes_NextJS/README.md

 # Trips Interface with Next.js

-**New York Citibike Trips** is a dynamic web application built using Next.js that allows users to access and explore trip data from the "Trips" API.
+`**New York Citibike Trips**` is a dynamic web application built using Next.js that allows users to access and explore trip data from the [`"Bike Trips API"`](https://github.com/FranBlake89/APIS/tree/master/API_trip).
 With an intuitive user interface and interactive features, this application provides an engaging way to discover information about various bike trips.

 ## Features